theleastinterestingcoder/developer-setup/README.md

    ** Turn off "add period with double space"
 4. Download 1password 8
    * Use your phone to scan and activate
-5. ChatGPT MAC OS app
+5. ChatGPT MAC OS app (be mindful of your local security policy)

 # General Productivity